-The ageing process is not obvious in the dog that you see constantly.
+The aging process is not obvious in the dog that you see constantly.
 Only if you are away for a considerable time does the sudden realization occur that the dog you acquired when the children were young is now showing its age.

-Signs of the ageing process
+Signs of the aging process

 In summer, delay the walk until the cool of the evening, but in winter try and walk in the daylight hours, as in dim light the eyesight is usually impaired and the outing will not be so enjoyable.